psimatis/Mancala-AI/README.md

 My goal is to develop challenging opponents using different AI methods.
 This project has been immensely fun, and I may add more agents in the future.

 #### Agent Evaluation

+**Bug Alert**
+I noticed a bug on the capture mechanism.
+The bug is fixed but I did not re-run the experiments yet.

 Impartial evaluation is challenging due to varying performance metrics among agents, and using myself as a sparring partner isn't ideal.
 Thus, I opted for tournaments between agents as the most practical and fair method (i.e., the best agent has the most wins). *main.py* runs 100 games per agent combination, and an agent wins by beating >50% of the games.
 The table below demonstrates the performance of various agents in a tournament.
 Running the code with the provided parameters must deliver the same results.
 These configurations are <ins>not</ins> optimal for training parameters but serve as a good starting point.
 Feel free to experiment and let me know of any interesting findings.
 <table align="center">
   <tr>